Page updated 8th February 2016

 The Parish of St Edmund's stretched from the ancient bridge, across Exe Island and Bonhay, almost to Head Weir with its north western boundary under the walls of Exeter.
 The population of St Edmund's in 1801 was 918, which increased considerably during the 19th Century as industrialisation spread across the area.

 The last time the church was used for regular services was in 1956, before it was damaged by fire in 1969.
 The traffic scheme of the 1960's and 70's that created Western Way required the demolition of many properties in Edmund Street—work to demolished the church commenced in 1973.
 While the demolition was in progress it was realised that it was on the remains of the old Exe bridge, allowing archaeologists to excavate it in 1975.
-However, the demolition had already been extensive and only part of the church tower remains, perched on the mediaeval bridge.
+Even though the demolition had been extensive, restoration work by Dart and Francis of Crediton was undertaken to stablise the remaining tower, and allow access.

 Sergeant J - DFRE